mgnisia/analyze-spec-benchmarks/README.md

 Requirements
 ------------

-* Python 2.6 - 2.7 is required.
+* Python 3 is required.
+Tested on Python 3.8.
-* lxml is required if you want to fetch all the data from SPEC's website.
+* `pip3 install lxml` - lxml is required if you want to fetch all the data from SPEC's website.
 Otherwise, you can download aggregated data from: https://github.com/damageboy/analyze-spec-benchmarks/releases/download/data/scraped-2019-05-21.tar.xz
   You could probably rewrite the lxml part using one of Python's built-in modules; I didn't bother.
-* pycairo is optional if you want to generate the SVG files.
+* `pip3 install pycairo` - pycairo is optional if you want to generate the SVG files.
+* `pip3 install pillow` - PIL is optional if you want those PNG files to have high-quality anti-aliasing.
 * If you are going to republish any results, you need to abide by SPEC's fair use policy. http://www.spec.org/fairuse.html

 Collecting SPEC's data
 ----------------------
+Run `./do_it.sh` to run all scripts in succession.

 These scripts work with the individual benchmarks in each SPEC result, and not the geometric average which SPEC lists in their CSV downloads.
 Currently, the only way to access these individual benchmark results is to scrape each result page from their website as text and/or HTML.